Smooth times of a flow in dimension 1: Introduction

-\begin{theoreme}[Szekeres \cite{Sz}, see also \cite{Se} and \cite{Yo2}] Let $k\in\N$, $k \ge 2$, and let $f$ be a $C^k$-diffeomorphism of $\R_+$ without fixed point in $\R_+^*$.
+\begin{theoreme}[Szekeres \cite{Sz}, Sergeraert \cite{Se}, Yoccoz \cite{Yo2}] Let $k\in\N$, $k \ge 2$, and let $f$ be a $C^k$-diffeomorphism of $\R_+$ without fixed points in $\R_+^*$.
 Then $f$ is the time-$1$ map of the flow of a complete vector field of class $C^1$ on $\R_+$ and $C^{k - 1}$ on $\R_+^*$. \end{theoreme}

+One cannot hope for more than $C^1$ regularity on $\R_+$ in general in the above statement, as Sergeraert shows in \cite{Se} by exhibiting a $C^\infty$ contraction $f$ which does not imbed in any $C^2$ flow (cf.\ Section \ref{sss:sergeraert} for an outline of his construction).
+This fact is of importance to us because of the following:

 \begin{theoreme}[``Kopell's Lemma'' \cite{Ko}] Let $f$ and $g$ be two commuting diffeomorphisms of $\R_+$ of class $C^2$ and $C^1$ respectively.
 If $f$ has no fixed point in $\R_+^*$ and $g$ has one, then $g = \id$. \end{theoreme}